IPsec Client plugin

 ipsec-client

-from the configuration. - PLUGIN-1046 Provide IPsec client auto-upgrade capability while crossing the 128T version
+from the configuration. - PLUGIN-1046 Provide IPsec client auto-upgrade capability while crossing the SSR version

 4.3.0